ubc-library-rc/gis-storymaps/README.md

 ### UBC Library Research Commons

-:heavy_exclamation_mark: This workshop is being re-developed and not yet complete.

-:heavy_exclamation_mark:
 Link to workshop: [https://ubc-library-rc.github.io/gis-storymaps/](https://ubc-library-rc.github.io/gis-storymaps/)

 This workshop is a gentle introduction to creating StoryMaps using the ArcGIS Online platform.
 StoryMaps offer a low-barrier way to visualize spatial narratives that can be shared with your friends, community, or stakeholders.
 The StoryMaps interface is quite intuitive, with drag and drop options that result in an aesthetic output.
 No prior experience necessary.
 This workshop makes use of the **free** account option, though you are welcome to work within a personal or organizational account if you have a paid subscription.